 17. In determining whether a child cannot reasonably be expected to walk for the purposes of 'special educational needs, a disability or mobility problems eligibility' or 'unsafe route eligibility', the LA will need to consider whether the child could reasonably be expected to walk if accompanied and, if so, whether the child's parent can reasonably be expected to accompany the child.
-When considering whether a child's parent can reasonably be expected to accompany the child on the journey to school a range of factors may need to be taken into account, such as the age of the child and whether one would ordinarily expect a child of that age to be accompanied.
+When considering whether a child's parent can reasonably be expected to accompany the child.
+When considering whether a child's parent can reasonably be expected to accompany the child on the journey to school a range of factors may need to be considered, such as the age of the child and whether one would ordinarily expect a child of that age to be accompanied.